Runic Vengeance Preview

 Kyle grabbed the alarm clock, feeling the familiar heft of it, then set it back down.
 He walked up to his window and peered out from under the blinds.
-It was night-time outside, the stars twinkling dully in the sky, a curved slice of moonlight casting the wide front lawn in its silvery glow.
+It was only morning, he guessed, the sun rising over the trees in the distance.
 He turned away from the window, gazing across his room – his room! – hardly able to believe his eyes.
 He walked to his bedroom door, opening it.
 The hallway beyond was deserted.
 He hesitated, then walked to the staircase, going downstairs to the foyer.
 He turned into the kitchen, stopping to stare.
-Everything was exactly as it had been a month ago – or rather, several hours ago in Earth time - before he'd been taken from his home to a strange planet.
+Everything was exactly as it had been a month ago – or rather, several hours ago in Earth time – before he'd been taken from his home to a strange planet.
 One where magic was real.

-"Dad!" he cried, leaping onto his sleeping father and giving him a big bear hug.
-His father jerked awake, rubbing his eyes with balled fists, then peering through the darkness at Kyle.
+“Dad!” he cried, leaping onto his sleeping father and giving him a big bear hug.
+His father jerked awake, rubbing his eyes, then peering through the darkness at Kyle.

 Suddenly he felt a pang of fear, and reached over to pinch himself on the back of one forearm.
-To his relief, there was instantaneous pain.
+To his relief, there was immediate pain.

 “Kyle?” his dad asked, waving a hand in front of Kyle's face.
 “Hello, anyone there?”

-"Oh, sorry," Kyle mumbled back, realizing that his father had been waiting for him to answer.
+“Oh, sorry,” Kyle mumbled, realizing that his father had been waiting for him to answer.
 Something.